 When you look at the differences between inpatient and outpatient treatment the most obvious one is medical monitoring.
 Inpatient rehab gives you the chance to detox being supervised.

 This can be life-saving when detoxing from alcoholism and some other drugs carry risks like seizures and high blood pressure.
 When coming down from other drugs there are psychological risks like suicidal thoughts and hallucinations.

 There’s another benefit to rehab and that’s a social detox.
 This may seem strange as some people may find the isolation makes addiction worse.
 But for some people being away from drugs and things that trigger you to do drugs can be the most helpful part of rehab.

-However, people in inpatient are more likely to stay in rehab another major advantage of inpatient treatment.
+However, people in inpatient are more likely to stay, which is another major advantage of inpatient treatment.
 This may show that people in inpatient take recovery more seriously than those in outpatient.

 Need to Find a Rehab Center Near You

-Choosing between inpatient vs outpatient rehab can be the choice that determines the course of your rehab journey.
+Choosing between inpatient and outpatient rehab can be the choice that determines the course of your journey to recovery.
 Unfortunately only you can decide if and how you want to get help.

 If you’re ready to start your recovery journey contact us today!